Jack Martin (Australian footballer): AFL career

 At the conclusion of the 2019 AFL season, Martin again requested a trade to Victoria.
 Carlton and the Western Bulldogs were both interested in signing him.
-He is expected to nominate Carlton as his preferred destination.
+He was expected to nominate Carlton as his preferred destination.
 After the Suns and Carlton failed to reach a deal during the trade period, Martin became a Blue in the 2019 pre-season draft.

+On 13 September 2024, after only managing 54 games in his five seasons at the club, Martin was delisted by the Blues.
+He was ultimately signed by Geelong as a delisted free agent in November 2024.